 Overnight Thawing:

-If you plan ahead, thawing croissants overnight in the refrigerator is a convenient method.
+If you plan ahead, thawing croissants overnight in the refrigerator is convenient.

 - Transfer the frozen croissants to an airtight container or seal them in a plastic bag.